evangelischeomroep/poms-lookup/README.md

 Lookup one or more media objects in POMS.
 Designed to be integrated in your CMS.

+## Development

+Assuming you have [NVM](https://github.com/creationix/nvm) and [Yarn](https://yarnpkg.com/lang/en/) installed:

+1. Clone the repository.
+2. Run `nvm use` to switch to the right Node version.
+3. Run `yarn install` to install the dependencies.
+4. Run `yarn start` to start the local development build.

 ## User Guide

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).